-As noted earlier, we are not recommending that the above best practices become part of ICANN Bylaws, or that SO/AC/Groups be required to implement these best practices.
-However, there was significant interest among CCWG participants to see sustained attention to SO/AC/Group implementation of best practices.
-Moreover, Recommendation 10 of the CCWG Final Proposal noted that further enhancements to SO/AC accountability should be accommodated through the accountability review process.6
+As noted earlier, we do not recommend that the above [good practices] become part of ICANN Bylaws, or that SO/AC/Groups be required to implement these [good practices].
+However, there was significant interest among CCWG participants to see sustained attention to SO/AC/Group implementation of [good practices].

+Recommendation 10 of the CCWG Final Proposal noted that further enhancements to SO/AC accountability should be accommodated through the accountability review process.6

-"In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process"
+"In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process ATRT"